mcornick/clilol/docs/clilol_status_post.md

 Posts a status to status.lol.

+Specify the status text with the --text flag.
-Quote the status text if it contains spaces.
+Quote the text if it contains spaces.

 You can specify an emoji with the --emoji flag.
 This must be an actual emoji, not a :emoji: style code.
 If not set, the sparkles